t41372/groq-proxy/README.md

+## Groq-Proxy: A reverse engineered API for Groq using NodeJS
-## Groq-Proxy: Turn groq webui into free API (OpenAI Compatible).
+Turn groq webui into free OpenAI Compatible API.
 Super Fast Inference for free

-> :warning all content in this repository are for experimental purposes
+> :warning: all content in this repository are for experimental purposes

 This program offers free self-hosted API access to groq (which has super fast inference for open source llm like `LLaMA3 70b`, `Mixtral 8x7b`, and some other models) with OpenAI compatible format, so no code changes are needed.